DiRAC-Training/DiRAC-software-engineering/_episodes/02-functions-and-classes.md

 ~~~
 {: .language-python}

-But on closer inspection, we find that the second of these functions can be broken down into two sub-tasks: firstly, convert Fahrenheit to Celsius, then convert Celsius to Kelvin.
+But on closer inspection, we find that the second of these functions can be broken down into two subtasks: firstly, convert Fahrenheit to Celsius, then convert Celsius to Kelvin.
 Since we already have a function which converts from Fahrenheit to Celsius, we can make use of this:

 ~~~ python